AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/fusion-templates.md

 >
 >[!DNL Adobe Workfront Fusion] requires an [!DNL Adobe Workfront Fusion] license in addition to an [!DNL Adobe Workfront license].

-Workfront Fusion's Templates feature allows you to create and use existing templates as a starting point for your Workfront Fusion scenarios.
+[!DNL Workfront Fusion]'s Templates feature allows you to create and use existing templates as a starting point for your [!DNL Workfront Fusion] scenarios.

 This section contains the following articles: